triajidhan/DInamic-Input-React-Js/README.md

 # DInamic-Input-React-Js

-Example from Dinamic Input React Js
+Example from some base React Js